HomeBLOGRep. Marjorie Taylor Greene speaks at the 412 Church in Murrieta, California

 According to the standards of the Republican party, I’m sure the 412 Church would receive an A rating.
 But if we were to judge that church according to the Scriptures, or those seven letters that Jesus wrote to those seven churches in Revelation 2&3, I assure you, Jesus would not give them an A. Let us never forget that it was a Republican U.S. Supreme Court that legalized abortion, the first degree murder of the unborn child.

 Christ’s beautiful bride (the church) is not called to lower her standards to the standards of the Republican party.
-Our standards are the infallible, inerrant, sufficient Scriptures.
+Our standards are the infallible, inerrant, immutable, sufficient Scriptures.
 Christ’s blood-bought bride must be holy and different from the rest of this lost world.

 Lastly, Christians we must be more concerned for the health of our local church, than the health of our ungodly nation.
 Because so goes the church, so goes the nation.